nicobambach/GATES/README.md

    - Somatic variant calling on non-paired tumor sample using Mutect2
    - Automatically downloads and utilizes public panel of normals to identify technical artifacts
    - Automatically downloads and utilizes germline resource to exclude common germline variants
-   - Estimates contamination and read orientation bias modling for variant filtering
+   - Estimates contamination and read orientation bias modeling for variant filtering

 2. **Tumor-Normal Somatic Variant Calling**
    - Somatic variant calling with tumor sample and paired-normal using Mutect2
    - Automatically downloads and utilizes public panel of normals to identify technical artifacts
    - Automatically downloads and utilizes germline resource to exclude common germline variants
-   - Estimates contamination and read orientation bias modling for variant filtering
+   - Estimates contamination and read orientation bias modeling for variant filtering

 3. **Germline Variant Calling**
    - Germline variant calling using HaplotypeCaller